IgnacioGarron/IgnacioGarron.github.io/research.md

 - International vulnerability of inflation (with V. Rodríguez-Caballero and E. Ruiz).

-- International vulnerability of inflation (with V. Rodríguez-Caballero and E. Ruiz).

 **Books**

 - 2023: Essays on Tail Risks in Macroeconomics. [**PhD Thesis**.](https://www.tesisenred.net/handle/10803/688864#page=1)